Collin-Bullock-Personal-Website/personal-website2/README.md

 # personal-website2
-My second pas at this!
+My second pass at this!
 <!-- Okay, I messed up my first try with github, so I"m gonna do a second pass -->
 <!-- I think I messed up the first time by pushing different branches  -->
 <!-- So this time I'm trying to push each individual page after creating it, and then pull them before moving on -->